-Open market economies rely on modern financial systems for the efficient pricing of risk and allocation of capital.
-Key pillars of modern financial systems are generally market-driven credit pricing, availability of a broad range of financial instruments, the absence of distortive administrative controls on credit price and quantity, and access for foreign firms to financial services and foreign exchange markets.
+Open market economies rely on modern financial systems for the efficient pricing of risk and allocation of capital.7 Key pillars of modern financial systems are generally market-driven credit pricing, availability of a broad range of financial instruments, the absence of distortive administrative controls on credit price and quantity, and access for foreign firms to financial services and foreign exchange markets.

-While China has come a long way since 1978, its financial system remains dominated by state-related banks and political considerations.
-This promoted faster growth in the past, but imposes a heavy toll on efficiency, structural adjustment, and sustainable allocation of capital as the nation reaches higher income levels.
+While China has come a long way since 1978, its financial system remains dominated by state-related banks and political considerations.8 This promoted faster growth in the past, but imposes a heavy toll on efficiency, structural adjustment, and sustainable allocation of capital as the nation reaches higher income levels.
 Reliance on this system for growth and stability stymies reforms, capital market deepening, non-bank financial institution growth, and openness to foreign competition.
-Market-determined interest rates-fundamental to market economies-are missing, causing the system, and risks associated with it, to balloon beyond other economies.
+Market-determined interest rates-fundamental to market economies-are missing, causing the system-and risks associated with it-to balloon beyond other economies.

 These risks are not unrecognized.9 In the Xi era, Beijing launched a multitude of initiatives to modernize the financial system.
 These included interbank market disciplines, deposit rate liberalization, currency internationalization, introduction of competition for deposits from non-banks like Ant Financial, and several rounds of debt deleveraging.
 This extensive effort deserves recognition.
-However, each of these reforms was halted prematurely due to stability concerns, leaving the problems identified but unresolved.10 trade and competition.
+However, each of these reforms was halted prematurely due to stability concerns, leaving the problems identified but unresolved.10

+The resulting status quo of state fingerprints everywhere in the financial system is increasingly seen by other nations as distorting fair trade and competition.
 By trying too hard to prevent financial stress, the state has created it.
 And, the challenges of transitioning from the status quo are increasingly unpalatable to leaders, as advancing financial reforms generally requires the Chinese government to relinquish its firm grip on economic levers.